Vandivier/afterecon/content/2013-08-22-j-warner-wallace-unbelievable-is-there-enough-evidence-beyond-the-gospels-to-make-their-testimony-reliable.md

 ---
-title: "J. Warner Wallace: Unbelievable?
-Is There Enough Evidence Beyond the Gospels to Make Their Testimony Reliable?"
+title: J. Warner Wallace: Unbelievable?
+Is There Enough Evidence Beyond the Gospels to Make Their Testimony Reliable?
 date: 2013-08-22
 author: John Vandivier
 status: publish